-The purpose of the annual IEP meeting is to determine whether the goals for your child are being achieved and to revise the IEP when appropriate.
 Parents and legal guardians are critical members of the IEP team and are expected to attend their child's meetings.
 Parents and legal guardians are welcome to bring a friend, advocate or agency representative to the meeting.
 Please call our IEP Specialist at 610.296.6700 x134, if you plan to invite other individuals to these meetings so we may plan accordingly.

 An IEP meeting can be requested during the year if a teacher, parent, legal guardian or other individual involved feels a student's IEP is not meeting their needs.
-This happens if the goals set out for the student are no longer deemed appropriate.
 If you are concerned about your child's IEP, it is best to discuss your thoughts with his or her teacher or school counselor to determine the best course of action.